dylsteck/tap/README.md

 3. Open a pull request that succintly describes your changes
 4. If you need help or have questions, feel free to [reach out to me on Farcaster](https://warpcast.com/dylsteck.eth) or tag me in a GitHub discussion

-Thanks for your support in making Cortex better!
+Thanks for your support in making Tap better!

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Cortex.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run Tap.

 > Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.